 Highlights: Playful, Gentle, Intelligent

-This Spanish breed can trace its origins further back than most people can.
-Around 5000 years to Ancient Egypt, that is.
-But it’s likely they didn’t make its way over to Spain until around the 8th century AD, where they arrived at the Ibizan Island.
+This ancient hound can has origins that can be traced back to around 5000 years ago in Ancient Egypt, But it’s likely they didn’t make its way over to Spain until around the 8th century AD, where they arrived at the Ibizan Island.

 Ibizan Hound Temperament

 They will be alert and energetic dogs who love playing with the owners.
-They are friendly with the family, whether adults or children, and get along rather well with other dogs.
-However, they can be somewhat hesitant before trusting strangers.
+Ibiza Hounds are always friendly with the family, whether adults or kids.
+They also get along rather well with other dogs.
+However, they will be somewhat hesitant before trusting strangers.

 One important thing to note is that they do have a tendency to enjoy chasing or catching small animals.
 This pretty much runs in their blood.
 However, if they are acquainted with smaller pets from a young age, they can come to see them as friends, not food.